Women Healing Women Healing Earth

 Free or by donation!! to support full access for low-income women and those who would not often have an experience like this.
 We strive to support and unite women diverse in culture, race, life experience, and gender identity.
 The workshops are offered singly, not as a series and we do our best to give all who inquire one workshop in order to offer an opportunity to as many women as possible.
 We also hope you will check out and spread the word about our other Seeds of Solidarity workshops including our farming/garden and building immersions.

-We will provide full details on each, and start taking registrations at the end of February.
-To REGISTER for one of the workshops below: email deb@seedsofsolidarity.org with your name, town of residence and first and second workshop choices from the list below, and we will reply promptly with the one we can offer you.
-Read on for full descriptions.
+To REGISTER for one of the workshops below: email deb@seedsofsolidarity.org with your name, town of residence and first and second workshop choices from the list below, and we will reply promptly.
+We can only offer each person one in order to spread the joy as widely as possible.
+Read on for full descriptions, offered by amazing facilitators that bring creative skills and diverse in cultural backgrounds and life experience.

 Spring Awakening, Sunday April 26th, 9-11am